GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 MARK: Yeah.
 I think this is really cool.
 It is a really interesting conversation, and why you should care as a customer of GCP about why this group exists.
 It's not there to get in your way.
 It's there to really help you.

 FRANCESC: Yeah.
-Actually, it's also to protect people outside of Google Cloud Platform too, which is an interesting thing.
+Actually, it's also to protect people outside of Google Cloud too, which is an interesting thing.

 MARK: Yeah.
 After that, we have our question of the week where we go back to Kubernetes, one of my favorite topics, where we look at easy ways to deploy well-known applications.